smx06/go-civitai-downloader/README.md

 *   `--announce strings`: **Required.** Tracker announce URL(s).
 Can be repeated for multiple trackers.
 *   `--model-id ints`: Generate torrents only for specific model ID(s).
 Can be repeated or comma-separated (e.g., `--model-id 123 --model-id 456` or `--model-id 123,456`).
 Default: all downloaded models in the database.
-*   `-o, --output-dir string`: Directory to save generated `.torrent` files.
-Default: same directory as the model file.
+*   `-o, --output-dir string`: Directory to save generated .torrent files (default: same directory as model file).
-*   `-f, --overwrite`: Overwrite existing `.torrent` files.
-Default: skip existing files.
+*   `-f, --overwrite`: Overwrite existing .torrent files.
+*   `--magnet-links`: Generate a .txt file containing the magnet link alongside each .torrent file (default false).

 **Examples:**